matan2010/Threads-Star-Wars/README.md

-The project was to make threads that will send messages to Message Bus that he is singleton and is responsible for sending the messages according to the other trades.
+The project was to make threads that will send messages to Message Bus that he is singleton and is responsible for sending the messages according to the other threads.